 DESPOT.
 This word, in its original and most simple acceptation, signifies master and supreme lord; it is synonymous with monarch; but taken in bad part, as it is usually employed, it signifies a tyrant.
 In some states, despot is the title given to the sovereign, as king is given in others.
 Enc.
+Lond.

-Lond. -Despotism.
-That abuse of government where the sovereign power is not divided, but where the sovereign power is not divided, but united in the hands of a single man, whatever may be his official title.
-It is not, properly, a form of government.
-Toullier, Dr. Civ.
+DESPOTISM.
+That abuse of government where the sovereign power is not divided, but united in the hands of a single man, whatever may be his official title.
+It is not, properly. a form of government.
+Toullier.
+Dr. Civ.
 Fr. tit. prél. n.
+32.

-32. "Despotism" is not exactly synon-ymous with "autocracy," for the former involves the idea of tyranny or abuse of power, which is despotism is autocratic; but an autocracy is not necessarily despotic.-Despotize.
+"Despotism" is not exactly synonymous with "autocracy," for the former involves the idea of tyrrany orabuse of power, which is not necessarily implied by the latter.
+Every despotism is autocratic; but an autocracy is not necessarily despotic.

+DESPOTIZE.
 To act as a despot.
-Webster.
-To act

-L Fr.
 DESRENABLE.
+L.Fr.
 Unreasonable.
 Britt. c.
 121.

 DESSAISISSEMENT.
 In French law.
 When a person is declared bankrupt, he is immediately deprived of the enjoyment and administration of all his property; this deprivation, which extends to all his rights, is called "dessaisissement."
 Arg.
 Fr.
 Merc.
-Law, 556.
+Law.
+556.